 Richard: I mean I think that measure is going to be how do we come out of this?
 And I don’t I don’t think that’s just a- a something that should be measured in terms of revenue or finances.
 I think part of it is just, as a team how did we collaborate through this?
 If you- so Wilderness is- is unique in the way that we kind of structure things because one, we do have a physical office and two, no one is ever required to come here, right?
 This is a place that you can come if you choose to.
 It’s a place where you can collaborate and brainstorm together on projects.
 But, we work with freelancers, contractors across the country.
 We have one girl who one day decided to move to Denver and we were like ‘Okay, cool.’ and so-

 Max: All my friends are moving to Denver.

 Max: It doesn’t even make sense, weed is legal here too.

 Max: For a while, it made sense like, everyone is moving to Denver ‘There- the weed’s legal here!’ so you had this like, mass-like, exiting, you know, into Denv- Anyway, I digress.
 Go on.

 Richard: Yeah, weed, and melons.
 Do you have that?

 Max: No, we have hills and slush.

-Richard: So, all of those- there’s all of these girls posting about tiger king like ‘This gay dude got two straight guys, I can’t even find one!’
+Richard: So, all of those- there are all of these girls posting about Tiger King like, ‘This gay dude got two straight guys, I can’t even find one!’
 Like, you’re missing the point he had cocaine and tigers!